KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_sratio_metadata.md

 * nutrient = whether the bottles contained "yes" or did not contain "no" added DIN and DIP

+* spec275.slope = the slope of the natural log of the DOM absorption by wavelength between 275 and 295 nm

+* spec350.slope = the slope of the natural log DOM absorption by wavelength between 350 and 400 nm

-* ratio254 = the calculated ratio of the absorbence at 254 and 365nm.
-See `CPOM_Flux_Exp_spec_calc.md` for calculation code and details.
+* s.ratio = the ratio of the `spec275.slope` and `spec350.slope`

 * elapsed.d = the number of days elapsed during the incubation.